Interferon alphaA (human leukocyte), mono(N2,N6-dicarboxy-L-lysyl)deriv., diester with alpha-methyl-omega-hydroxypoly(oxy-1,2-ethanediyl)

 Peginterferon alfa-2a is in Phase 2 development for HIV treatment.

-(Compound details obtained from ChemIDplus Advanced,1 NIAID Therapeutics Database,2 Pegasys Full Prescribing Information,3 and ClinicalTrials.gov4)
+(Compound details obtained from PubChem,1 NIAID Therapeutics Database,2 Pegasys Full Prescribing Information,3 and ClinicalTrials.gov4)

 Mechanism of Action: Immune modulator.
-Peginterferon alfa-2a (brand name: Pegasys) is a recombinant alfa-2a interferon covalently linked to a single-branched polyethylene glycol (PEG) chain.
+Peginterferon alfa-2a is a recombinant alfa-2a interferon covalently linked to a single-branched polyethylene glycol (PEG) chain.
 Its activity in vivo stems from the recombinant human interferon alfa-2a component of the drug.
-Peginterferon alfa-2a is an FDA-approved drug indicated for the treatment of chronic HBV infection and chronic HCV infection.3
+Peginterferon alfa-2a is FDA-approved under the brand name Pegasys for the treatment of chronic HBV infection and chronic HCV infection.3

 Naturally occurring human interferon alfa, of which there are 13 subtypes, is a cytokine that belongs to a family of type I interferons.
 Interferon alfa has various functions in both innate and adaptive immune responses to viral pathogens, acting on natural killer (NK) cells, B cells, T cells, dendritic cells (DCs), and phagocytic cells.
 Interferon alfa binds to the human type 1 interferon receptor and triggers intracellular signaling pathways (mainly the JAK-STAT pathway) that activate interferon-stimulated genes (ISGs).
 Through various mechanisms, such as activation of endoribonuclease production and hypermutation of retroviral RNA, certain ISGs can have a role in controlling HIV replication.3,5-9